アイスランド

 Raudholar pseudocraters

-These are not eruption craters but landforms created by flowing lava.
+These are not eruption craters but landforms created by lava.

 Trailhead: https://bit.ly/3sh66i8